 You need not instantiate this class directly.
-Instead, you can use the standard javax.naming.InitialContext class and set the appropriate hash table properties, as documented in the section "Setting Up JNDI Environment Properties for the InitialContext" on page 3-2.
+Instead, you can use the standard javax.naming.InitialContext class and set the appropriate hash table properties, as documented in the section Section 4.2, "Setting Up JNDI Environment Properties for the Initial Context."
 All interaction is done through the javax.naming.Context interface, as described in the JNDI Javadoc.

-For instructions on using the WebLogic JNDI API for client connections, see "WebLogic JNDI" on page 3-1.
+For instructions on using the WebLogic JNDI API for client connections, see Section 4, "WebLogic JNDI."

-WebLogic JNDI
+4 WebLogic JNDI